You are here

 The shortened statement:

-• The 2015 version of the Nondiscrimination Statement must be included on all program materials.
+If utilizing the exemption, the 2015 version of the nondiscrimination statement must be included on all program materials.

 Public Release